-Unless disclosed otherwise, the index used to determine the mortgage interest rates on the mortgage loans in the pool during the adjustable-rate period is Six Month LIBOR (the "index"), as disclosed on Annex A, which is the average of the London Interbank Offered Rates for six-month (Six-Month LIBOR) U.S. Dollar denominated deposits, as fixed on each index determination date by the ICE Benchmark Administration Limited, an affiliate of the Intercontinental Exchange Group.
+The index used to determine the mortgage interest rates on the mortgage loans in the pool is either One-Month LIBOR or Three-Month LIBOR (the "index"), as disclosed on Annex A, which is the average of the London Interbank Offered Rates for one-month (One-Month LIBOR) or three-month (Three-Month LIBOR) U.S. Dollar-denominated deposits, as fixed on each index determination date by the ICE Benchmark Administration Limited, an affiliate of the Intercontinental Exchange Group.
 We make no representations as to the continued availability of the index or the date on which any particular index is published or made publicly available.
 If the index is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available), we will chose a new index taking into account general comparability to the previous index and other factors.
-See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-The use of an Index in place of LIBOR for determining interest rates may adversely affect the value of certificates backed by hybrid loans using LIBOR indices."
+The interest rates on each of the mortgage loans in the pool will adjust based upon the same index.
+See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-The use of an Index in place of LIBOR for determining interest rates may adversely affect the value of certificates backed by ARM loans using LIBOR indices."